CSC207-UofT/course-project-utinder-1/phase0/progress_report.md

   - The EventsTable is for storing all events for a current week.
   - The Post class and PostManager will create and control any posts created by the user.
   - The User class and its subclasses will store the users' nickname/username, email address, and password.
+  - The Users class is for storing all users' information
   - The UserManager and Userdata are used for storing all the Users registered to the app.
 - The rest of 2 cards are for converting the format of the dataset we're going to use and for displaying Graphic User Interface.